corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/gateway-service.md

 When you configure the Gateway Service, you need to:

-1. Specify the endpoint where the Auth service is exposed - this must match the IP or host name of the machine/VM/container and the port that is configured in the Auth Service config file.
+1. Specify the endpoint where the Auth Service is exposed - this must match the IP or host name of the machine/VM/container and the port that is configured in the Auth Service config file.

-2. Specify the SSL configuration for connecting to the Auth service.
+2. Specify the SSL configuration for connecting to the Auth Service.
 You can do this using the [PKI tool](../../../cenm/1.5/pki-tool).

 3. Your authentication credentials, as specified in your [Auth Service configuration](auth-service).